clairefields15/flashcards/README.md

 # FlashCards

 ## Abstract
-This is an application that simulates flashcards and runs through the command line interface.
-Users are presented with a deck of 30 different questions about array prototype methods.
-They can take guesses and see a final score at the end of the round.
+This is an application that runs through the command line interface and simulates flashcards.
+Users are presented with a deck of 30 different questions about array prototype methods, they can take guesses and see a final score at the end of the round.

 The project was written by Claire Fields- a Mod 2 Front End Engineering student at the Turing School of Software and Design.
 The core learning goal of the project was to practice test driven development (TDD) using mocha, chai, and a tiny bit of sinon.
 The project language is JavaScript.